juanpablozunigahidalgo/AmazonWebService-FRAUD-TEST/README.md

 4. Create a PR and include screenshots / CSV exports for evidence.

 Good luck — think like a fraudster, and then think like an investigator.

+# STEEP 2 SOLUTION EXPLAINED
+This app reads a local database of synthetic AWS-style events (logins, IP reputation, EC2 activity, payments, and security findings).
+It computes account-level risk signals such as failed-login rate, new-country activity, TOR usage and device churn; looks for a specific dangerous pattern where a risky failed login is followed by a burst of EC2 RUN_INSTANCES across multiple regions; groups accounts into clusters and flags anomalies; runs a basic statistical test to see whether flagged accounts have worse payment outcomes; and provides interactive charts and drilldowns so analysts can triage and export evidence.
+How the app is organized (big picture) Load the data from a local SQLite file.
+Compute signals for each account (recent failed-login rate, device churn, new-country rate, TOR usage, etc.).
+Detect compromise patterns: find cases where a risky failed login is followed soon after by many RUN_INSTANCES actions in different regions.
+Analyze and visualize: produce a time series of failed logins, list top suspicious IPs, show clusters of high-risk accounts and anomaly flags.
+Correlate with payments: test whether flagged accounts are more likely to have chargebacks or declines.
+Provide operational outputs: create lists and CSVs for investigators and enable interactive per-account drilldowns.
+Key building blocks explained for non-programmers Reading the database (read_sql_df and load_tables)
+What it does: opens the local database file and reads each table (users, logins, ec2_activity, ip_reputation, payments, security_findings) into memory.
+Why it's important: this is where the app gets the raw evidence (login rows, IP risk data, EC2 actions).
+If the database file is not in the right place, nothing else works.
+Analogy: like loading several spreadsheets into an analyst’s workbook.
+Building account signals (compute_account_signals) What it does: for each account, the app computes several measures over a recent window (default 14 days): failed_login_rate: fraction of login attempts that failed.
+Higher values suggest brute-force or credential stuffing. mfa_rate: fraction of logins using multi-factor authentication.
+Low MFA adoption plus high failure rate is risky. device_count: number of unique devices seen recently.
+Many devices may indicate attacker devices or credential sharing. new_country_rate: fraction of recent login countries that were not seen historically for that account.
+This flags geographic anomalies. tor_login_count: number of logins from TOR or anonymizing networks. high_risk_ip_share: share of logins that came from IPs rated as high risk. composite: a single, tunable score that combines these signals into a ranking.